dhlavaty/winf.unobtrusiveAjax.js/README.md

 Changelog:
 ----------

+* 2012-08-03 ver 0.1.6
+   - ADD: new `data-ajax-update-closest=""` attribute introduced
+   - ADD: automatically ajax-submit 'select' element, if it has `data-ajax="true"` attribute
 * 2012-06-06 ver 0.1.5
    - FIX: unobtrusive Ajax always expects 'html' code to be returned from server, so we set `dataType: "html"`.
 Now MVC controller can return `null` and this library behaves correctly.
 * 2012-06-05 ver 0.1.4